netlify-templates/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: 'Hey, I''m Frederick'
     subtitle: >-
-      This will be the website where I share all me latest projects and all the info about new games and new studios that I will be working on
+      This is my website where I share te latest projects and alot more, blogs and help with scripting.
     styles:
       self:
         height: auto